jkroepke/openvpn-auth-oauth2/docs/Configuration.md

 ## username-as-common-name

-If `username-as-common-name` is configured at OpenVPN server, ensure that `openvpn.common-name.environment-variable` is set to `username` as well.
+If `username-as-common-name` is configured at OpenVPN server, ensure that `openvpn.common-name.environment-variable-name` is set to `username` as well.

 This is mandatory, because `username-as-common-name` works after the authentication process.